johnrgilbert/CS111-2021-fall/README.md

-# S21-graph-laplacians
+# CS111-2021-fall

-##### Course materials for UCSB CS 292F.300 Spring 2021: Graph Laplacians and Spectral Graph Theory
+##### Course materials for UCSB CS 111 Fall 2021: Introduction to Computational Science

 The main course web site is on [GauchoSpace](https://gauchospace.ucsb.edu/courses/course/view.php?id=112387).

 This repository will be updated throughout the quarter with course materials.
 You should probably just clone it to your own computer, and do a "git pull" every now and then to keep it up to date.
 Current contents are:

-- [**Readings**](Readings/): This directory contains: the textbook, which is Dan Spielman's "Spectral and Algebraic Graph Theory"; a growing tex/pdf document called "Index of Notation and Definitions", which has lots of goodies in it and will be updated regularly to keep up with lectures; and a few papers from the literature that will be assigned as reading.
+- [**Readings**](Readings/): This directory contains materials that will be assigned or recommended for reading during the course.
+This includes several sections of Cleve Moler's "Numerical Computing with Matlab", or NCM.
+Other readings will be posted here during the quarter when they're needed.
-- [**LectureMaterials**](LectureMaterials/): This directory contains the materials I use or generate in each lecture, including ipad/whiteboard images, Matlab transcripts and figures, and any slides.
-It doesn't include the recorded Zoom videos, which are too big for this site; to find those, go to GauchoSpace.
+- [**LectureMaterials**](LectureMaterials/): This directory contains the materials I use or generate in each lecture, including Jupyter transcripts and slides.
+It also includes ipad/whiteboard images from the Fall 2020 online CS 111 class.
+It doesn't include any recorded videos, which are too big for this site; to find those, go to GauchoSpace.
 - [**Homework**](Homework/): This directory contains all the homework assignments, including LaTeX source, and any auxiliary files needed for assignments.
-- [**Projects**](Projects/): This directory's README.md has the policy and schedule for the final projects, and some suggested topics.
-It will eventually also contain all the project proposals and final project reports.
-- [**Data**](Data/): This directory contains example graphs and some information about them, in several formats.
+- [**Data**](Data/): This directory will contain any data we need for assignments or use in lectures.
-- [**Julia**](Julia/): This directory contains my custom Julia software for the class.
-There's not much there; most of our Julia software will be from [Dan Spielman's Laplacians.jl](https://github.com/danspielman/Laplacians.jl) package, which you should download and install for yourself.
-- [**Matlab**](Matlab/): This directory contains my custom Matlab software for the class, which I may use in demos from time to time.
-You don't have to run any of this unless you want to.
+- [**Python**](Python/): This directory contains the custom Python software we will use for the class.
+See the README.md in the directory for instructions on setting it up for your own use.